 There are several aspects of concept learning that our model does not currently capture.
-For example, our sketched input does not include causal relationships, goals, or functional constraints (Lombrozo, 2009; Rehder & Kim, 2006).
+For example, our sketched input does not include causal relationships or goals (Lombrozo, 2009; Rehder & Kim, 2006).
 Based on prior work (Falkenhainer, 1987; Friedman & Forbus, 2009) we believe our model will handle such information if it is included in the initial encoding, since it basically adds relational structure that influences similarity judgments, and hence classification, in our model.
-Other factors, such as ontological structure (Medin & Smith, 1984) and centrality and mutability of properties (Sloman, Love, & Ahn, 1998) we believe can be handled by further exploiting the statistical information gathered via SEQL in cross-concept analyses.
+Other factors, such as ontological structure (Medin & Smith, 1984), we believe can be handled by further exploiting the statistical information gathered via SAGE in cross-concept analyses.
 We plan to explore both of these issues in future work.